 Successful companies deploy well-defined product development strategies to understand their customers’ expectations and accurately plan the time and resources required to develop a product.
 Some examples of well-known companies that use product development are given below.

-Google provides hundreds of services and products such as Youtube, Gmail, Chrome web browser, etc. The company is constantly innovating, but how does it develop successful products?
+Google provides hundreds of products such as Youtube, Gmail, Chrome web browser, etc. The company is constantly innovating, but how does it develop successful products?

 Google’s product development strategy follows a set of guiding principles and values mentioned below.